 TEXAS EDUCATION SERVICE CENTER REGION 11

 Education Service Center Region 11 (ESC Region 11) respectfully submits these comments in response to the Public Notice in the above referenced proceeding.
-ESC Region 11 opposes the Petitioners’ request for rulemakingwhich would alter the program towards an anti-competitive, not cost effective, and monopolistic model.
-The additional burdens and bureaucratic oversight will increase delays in deployment, creating a time constraint on applicants in which to implement the services.
-This has the potential to not only delay services, it could have an adverse effect on state-match funding windows.
+ESC Region 11 opposes the Petitioners’ request for rulemaking because it is unnecessary.
+In addition, the Petitioners’ proposal would alter the program towards an anti-competitive and monopolistic model that would not result in the most cost-effective solutions for applicants or the program.
+The additional burdens and bureaucratic oversight will increase delays in deployment, creating a time constraint on applicants in which to implement the services and would push applicants towards the selection of incumbent providers, even if they were not the most cost-effective, simply to avoid the second bite at the apple that would be afforded incumbents.

 ESC Region 11 is one of 20 education service centers created by the Texas State Legislature.
 In order to serve the large number of individual school districts and charter schools in Texas, Texas Education Agency (TEA) is divided into 20 regions, each containing an Educational Service Center, or ESC.
-The ESCs serve as a liaison between the districts and TEA headquarters, providing support to the districts such as conducting workshops and technical assistance.
-ESC Region 11 provides professional development, technical support [add more here.]
-Region 11 serves the counties of Cooke, Denton, Erath, Hood, Johnson, Parker, Palo Pinto, Somervell, Tarrant, and Wise. [add how many member school districts and students served.]
+ESC Region 11 provides professional development, technical support and management of educational programs.
+Region 11 serves the counties of Cooke, Denton, Erath, Hood, Johnson, Parker, Palo Pinto, Somervell, Tarrant, and Wise.
+ESC Region 11 serves 77 school districts, 66 charter school campuses, 70,699 educators, and 578,910 students.

 Region 11 has sought E-rate support on behalf of its member school districts—to the benefit of both its members and the E-rate program.
 Region 11 believes the Commission’s E-rate rules currently promote competitive and cost-effective solutions that result in the best value services.

 I. Current rules provide for the most cost-effective solutions

 The Commission rules center around the concept of fair and open competitive bidding for services to procure the most cost-effective solution for both applicants and the E-rate program.
-Applicants are required to submit a vast amount of information as well as defend the decision by answering highly technical questions to ensure that special construction is the most cost-effective model.
+Applicants are required to submit a vast amount of information as well as defend the decision by answering highly technical questions to ensure that funding for any services that include special construction are going to the most cost-effective solution..

-The Petitioners’ state they, “are particularly concerned about region-based consortia groups.”
-Education Service Center Region 11 (ESC 11) school districts have seen major benefits of the consortia model through cost savings and increased bandwidth.
-Beginning in 2016, ESC 11 sought a consortium solution for our member districts.
-Of the 77 regional districts, twenty were on non-fiber connections.
+The Petitioners’ state they “are particularly concerned about region-based consortia groups.”
+The Commission has no reason to share this “concern.”
+ESC Region 11 school districts have seen major benefits of the consortia model through cost savings and increased bandwidth.
+Beginning in funding year 2016, ESC 11 sought a consortium solution for its member districts.
+At that time, 20 districts within the region did not have fiber connectivity for internet access.
+It is important to note that membership in the consortium is voluntary, and not required by any state law.
+Therefore, each participating school district recognized the value of becoming a consortium member versus procuring services independently.

-Prior to the consortium model, the monthly average cost per megabit (Mbps) was $5.18.
-After the ESC 11 fiber WAN bid, the new monthly average costs per Mbps dropped to $0.21, which is 20 times lower than before.
-In addition to the costs decrease, the bandwidth increased by 10 times, from 907 Mbps to 10 Gbps.
+Prior to the consortium model, the pre-discount monthly average cost per megabit (Mbps) was $18.71 for school district with less than 1,000 Mbps.
+The pre-discount monthly average cost per megabit (Mbps) was $3.37 for school district with 1,000 Mbps to 5,000 Mbps.
+After the ESC 11 fiber WAN bid, the new pre-discount monthly average costs per Mbps for all consortium members dropped to $0.23 per Mbps, which is 93% lower than the pre-consortium model.
+In addition to the costs decrease, the bandwidth increased by 10 times, on average, from 907 Mbps to 10 Gbps for all consortium members.

 II.
 Limiting consortia formation hurts schools that need it most